|

 which are our organization and to UNICEF.

-selecting NorthEast and LTTE as their subject and instead turn their attention
+refrain from selecting NorthEast and LTTE as their subject and instead turn

-to the serious child abuse and child slavery that is going on in large scale in
+their attention to the serious child abuse and child slavery that is going on in

 The concluding statement released by the Norwegian Facilitator